|The Frankfurt-Tipp rating:|

 |Running time:||Approx. 99 min.|

-Just when little Tom (Milo Parker) was the one of his annoying sister Lola (Ruby O. Fee) and his parents (Christian Ulmen & Julia Koschitz) that he is not a scaredy-cat, the green phantom Hugo (spoken by Bastian Pastewka) in the dark cellar gives him a huge scare.
+Of all things, when little Tom (Milo Parker) wants to prove to his annoying sister Lola (Ruby O. Fee) and his parents (Christian Ulmen & Julia Koschitz) to prove that he is not a scaredy-cat, the green slime ghost Hugo (voiced by Bastian Pastewka) gives him a huge scare in the gloomy basement.
 He learns from his neighbour that the ghost hunter Hedwig Kümmelsaft (Anke Engelke) could help him get rid of the ghost.
-But the grumpy woman, who has just lost her job at the CGI (Central Ghost Hunter Institute), has no desire to help the boy - especially as his ghost is only a MUG (Mediocre Uncanny Ghost).
-But when Tom makes friends with Hugo and learns that he has only seven days to bring him back to his old haunted place, otherwise he will dissolve forever, he urges Frau Kümmelsaft to help him.
-Because the new inhabitant of Hugos Spukort is apparently a UEG, a primeval ice ghost.
+But the grumpy woman, who just lost her job at the CGI (Central Ghost Hunting Institute), has no desire to help the boy - especially since his ghost is only a MUG (Medium Unheimliches Gespenst).
+But when Tom befriends Hugo and learns that he only has seven days to return him to his old haunt or it will disintegrate forever, he urges Mrs. Caraway Juice to help him after all.
+Because the new inhabitant of Hugo's haunted place is apparently an UEG, a prehistoric ice ghost.
 And only a real professional can chase him away.
-But how great the danger which emanates from the UEG is, not only for Hugo, but for the whole mankind, the boy and the ghost hunter do not suspect yet...
+But the boy and the ghost hunter have no idea just how great the danger posed by the UEG is, not only for Hugo, but for all mankind...

-Mich accompanied some young book reporters to the press presentation.
+A few young book reporters accompanied me to the press screening.
 The four girls were absolutely thrilled with the film.
-In her opinion there was much to laugh about, but in some places it was a bit creepy.
-But first and foremost they had a lot of fun, especially with the numerous ghosts in the CGI and of course with the lovely Hugo.
-And in fact it's hard not only because of the cute animation, but especially because of Bastian Pastewka's wonderful dubbing not to have to laugh heartily about the slimy MUG again and again.
-The children didn't even notice the weak points I had to criticize about the film.
-This doesn't make the weaknesses disappear, but they become secondary for criticism.
+In their opinion, there was a lot of laughs, but at some points it was also a bit scary.
+But first and foremost they had a lot of fun, especially with the numerous ghosts in the CGI and of course with the lovable Hugo.
+And in fact, not only because of the cute animation, but especially because of Bastian Pastewka's delightful dubbing, it's hard not to have a hearty laugh at the slimy MUG over and over again.
+The weak points that I had to criticize in the film were not even noticed by the children.
+This doesn't make the weaknesses go away, but they become rather secondary to a critique.

-Naturally, Baumann brows through all the clichés here, from the annoying big sister to the parents, who are completely targeted in their efforts to achieve perfect upbringing, to the ex-colleague of Frau Kümmelsaft, driven by his oversized ego.
-At the same time, however, children are also offered much that they can identify with.
-Tom's fears or his despair that his family won't really take him seriously turn the boy into a normal child, whose heroic transformation will make the young audience all the more enthusiastic.
+Naturally, Baumann grinds out all the clichés here, from the annoying big sister to the parents who are completely batty in their efforts to provide the perfect upbringing to Mrs. Caraway's ex-colleague who is driven by his oversized ego.
+But at the same time, children are also given plenty to identify with.
+Tom's fears, or even his despair at not really being taken seriously by his family, turn the boy into a normal kid whose heroic transformation can then inspire young viewers all the more.

-Therefore it can be said that "Ghost Hunter" isn't perhaps the most original film of the year and that the imaginative ghost comedy won't be able to get viewers over the age of 14 excited.
-But for children from 8 years on (younger ones might be too scared at some points) the movie is a wonderfully funny adventure, which deserves a very clear "worth seeing"!
+Thus, it can be said that Ghostbusters may not be the most original film of the year, and that the imaginative ghost comedy is unlikely to send viewers over 14 into raptures.
+But for kids 8 and up (younger ones might still get too creeped out at some points), the film is a wonderfully fun adventure that deserves a very clear "worth seeing" rating!

 An article by Frankfurt-Tipp